gramineproject/graphene/Tools/gsc/test/README.rst

    `Graphene Examples <https://github.com/oscarlab/graphene/tree/master/Examples>`__
    from python-simple
 -  NodeJS (print "Hello World")
--  Pytorch script also from
+-  Pytorch script, from
     `Graphene Examples <https://github.com/oscarlab/graphene/tree/master/Examples>`__

 Each sample consists of two files ``<distro>-<image-name>.dockerfile`` and ``<distro>-<image-name>.manifest`` where ``<distro>`` specifies the underlying Linux distribution and ``<image-name>`` specifies the test case.
-The manifest file may not exist, since the standard arguments for manifest files suffice.
+The manifest file may not exist, since the standard arguments for manifest files often suffice.

 *\*.dockerfile* describes the basic image and its application.
 It builds the Docker image by installing required software packages, configuring the application and changing the Docker entrypoint to start the application.

 *\*.manifest* describes the specific Graphene manifest changes required to run this application reliably.
 For instance, this includes the memory size and the number of threads.
 In some cases this file might be empty, but its existence is required for the makefile structure.

 Building sample images
 ----------------------